NoharOSP/Perfect_Works_Build/README.md

 - Going through Ramsus' introductory scene too quickly will freeze the game (legacy glitch from the original patch)

 ### Items/spells:
-- If Divvy Up is used immediately after it's been used, it's effect will stack onto other party members (will not effect the rest of the game).
+- If Divvy Up is used immediately after it's been used, it's effect will stack onto other party members (will not affect the rest of the game).

 ### Script:
-- Texture issue with Fatima Castle's library (will not effect the rest of the game).
+- Texture issue with Fatima Castle's library (will not affect the rest of the game).
 To be fixed.

 ## Credits:
 ### Production management: